aws-samples/automating-livestream-video-monitoring/README.md

     - Go to the [AWS Lambda console](https://console.aws.amazon.com/lambda/home), find the lambda function with name “_AppSyncNotify_” in it.
 Edit the environment variable by pasting the GraphQL API URL and Key you copied from previous step, and click **save**

       ![Lambda console screenshot](./img/lambda-env-appsync-endpoint.png)

+## Running the application

+### Running the app without custom Rekognition models

+Step 1: Start the media processing pipeline
+Running the application without custom Rekognition models

+To get the application running without suppliying your own custom Rekognition models, we can simply

+Step 2: Log in the the web application

+### Running the application with custom Rekognition models

+## Stoping the application

+## Clean up

 ## Reporting security issues